 There are many factors contributing to male infertility, including defects in the semen and sperm production, failure of sperm transport and general health and lifestyle issues, such as smoking, obesity and alcohol use.
 Fortunately, there are treatments for male factor infertility which include intrauterine insemination (IUI) and intracytoplasmic sperm injection (ICSI).

-- WHO and Kruger (strict) Morphology – Detailed grading system of sperm structure.
+- WHO & Kruger Strict Morphology Assessment – Detailed evaluation of sperm structure using strict criteria for prognostic accuracy.

 Learn more about male infertility: